Taking Part in Our Clinical Trials

 Module Image

-SPEAR T-cells are not suitable for everyone.
-You will have a blood test and your tumor will be tested to see if you can receive SPEAR T-cells.
+Our T-cells are not suitable for everyone.
+You will have a blood test and your tumor will be tested to see if you can receive the T-cells.

 2